mwouts/jupytext/docs/index.md

 Assume that you have your `.py` notebooks under version control (see above).
 Then,
 - Your collaborator pulls the `.py` notebook
 - They open it _as a notebook_ in Jupyter (right-click in Jupyter Lab)
-- At that stage the notebook has no outputs.
+- At that stage, the notebook has no outputs.
 They run the notebook and save it.
 Outputs are regenerated, and a local `.ipynb` file is created
-- They edit the notebook, and push the updated `notebook.py` file.
+- They edit the notebook and push the updated `notebook.py` file.
 The diff is nothing else than a standard diff on a Python script.
-- You pull the updated `notebook.py` script, and refresh your browser.
+- You pull the updated `notebook.py` script and refresh your browser.
 The input cells are updated based on the new content of `notebook.py`.
 The outputs are reloaded from your local `.ipynb` file.
 Finally, the kernel variables are untouched, so you have the option to run only the modified cells to get the new outputs.

 ### Editing or refactoring a notebook in an IDE